How Common Is Adult Acne?

 The reason rates are thought to be higher among women is due to fluctuating hormones during the monthly menstruation cycle.

-For most adolescents, acne begins to subside by the time they become young adults.1But a surprising amount of adults continue to experience acne, or even begin experiencing it for the first time after the age of 25.
-This is known as adult acne.2 Based on the evidence we have, we estimate that 31.9% of women and 20.5% of men between the ages of 20 and 70 years have acne.
+For most adolescents, acne begins to subside by the time they become young adults.1 But a surprising amount of adults continue to experience acne, or even begin experiencing it for the first time after the age of 25.
+This is known as adult acne.2 Based on the evidence we have, I estimate that 31.9% of women and 20.5% of men between the ages of 20 and 70 years have acne.

 Most acne research is devoted to adolescent acne.
 However, the authors of a 2008 study published in the Journal of the American Academy of Dermatology argue that adult acne is deserving of more attention because it can result in long-term consequences for those who are affected by it.
 They stated: